pgcentralfoundation/pgrx/DESIGN-DECISIONS.md

 For example, the set returning function API (SRF) requires that the "multi-call state" be allocated in a specific `MemoryContext`.
 To help with this, pgx provides direct unsafe access to Postgres' memory context apis through the `pg_sys` module.
-It also provides an enum-based wrapper, `PgMemoryContexts`, which exposes a safe API for working with memory contexts, including switching Postgres to a different.
+It also provides an enum-based wrapper, `PgMemoryContexts`, which exposes a safe API for working with memory contexts, including switching Postgres to a different one.

 ### Who am I, why am I here?